Sri Lanka: 11 – 21 December 2022

-This morning we will go for a bird-watching excursion in Sigiriya forest reserve, where is very good for dry zone forest birds.
+This morning we will go for a bird-watching excursion in the Sigiriya forest reserve, which is very good for dry zone forest birds.
 This is a very possible place to see Endemic Sri Lanka Wood Shrike.

 Highlights – Sri Lanka Wood Shrike (E), Paradise Flycatcher, Indian Black Robin, Brown-headed Barbet, Oriental White Eye, Black-headed Cuckoo Shrike, Ashy Prinia, Grey-breasted Prinia, Pigmy Woodpecker, Jerdon’s Leafbird, Stork-billed Kingfisher, Common Kingfisher.

-We’ll aim to arrive at our hotel in Nuwara Eliya early evening.
+We’ll aim to arrive at our hotel in Nuwara Eliya in early evening.

 Accommodation – Hill Pride Hotel, Nuwara Eliya